How to Create an Effective Landing Page

 Below are some key points to consider and/or address when creating your landing pages.
 These tips can help you increase your quality leads generated by your website while also enhancing the user's experience.

-ALWAYS Include Your Contact Number
+Always Include Your Contact Info

 Put yourself in your customer's, or potential customer's shoes.
 If you have to search over several pages on the website to contact a business, you will most likely get frustrated and leave.
 I know, personally, I have left a site if I couldn't find their contact information.